WTVQ-DT: Move to channel 36; sale to the Disney family

 However, Starr began to pour the foundation for the biggest move in the station's history: literally.
 In January 1977, WTVQ petitioned the FCC to allow them to move to channel 36, in a move the station said was needed to evenly compete with WLEX-TV (channel 18) and WKYT-TV.
 The station noted that channel 62 suffered from technical interference and signal quality issues due to its higher position on the dial.
 To make the move happen, two unused allocations would need to be moved.
 Channel 36 would need to be moved from Portsmouth, Ohio, into Lexington; channel 55 would be re-located from Glasgow, Kentucky, to Portsmouth to fill the void, then the soon-to-be-discarded channel 62 allocation would be moved from Lexington to Glasgow.
 Kentucky Educational Television, the statewide PBS member, initially opposed the move, fearing that they would lose potential viewers who, in tuning to channel 62, had to dial past its station, WKLE, on channel 46 and might have sampled its programming.
 On May 3, 1979, the move to channel 36 was officially given the green light by the FCC.
 The FCC gave the station one year from June 4 to make the move.
 While objections were lodged from potential station owners in the Louisville and Florence areas, they were rejected by the FCC, believing that the public would be better served by having WTVQ on channel 36.

 Meanwhile, in May 1978, Starr announced that it would be acquired by Los Angeles–based Shamrock Broadcasting Inc. in a $21.6 million all-cash, all-stock deal.
-Shamrock was wholly owned by Roy Disney, nephew of Walt and son of Walt's brother Roy.
+Shamrock was wholly owned by Roy E. Disney, nephew of Walt and son of Walt's brother Roy O. Disney.
 The FCC approved the transaction on June 8, 1979, and it closed on July 18.
 The deal had been held up as Buckley and three other company principals were being investigated by the Securities and Exchange Commission for defrauding and misleading investors.
 Buckley agreed to pay back $1.4 million in cash and stock to shareholders and not serve as a director of any publicly traded company for five years.
 Buckley denied any wrongdoing.

 "We want to demonstrate that the way things were done here in the past is not the way Shamrock operates."